[Editor’s note: This review was originally published at the 2018 Telluride Film Festival.]

 The only counterbalance to that argument comes from the small gaggle of women characters, most of whom are burdened with the casual misogyny of having to be the film’s conscience.
 Towards the end, when Reitman and co. are leaning pretty hard on the idea that a shitty husband could make a great President, a female journalist sticks a dagger in him that resonates to the present day: “Hart is a man with power and opportunity.”
 And the idea that he’s abused both of those things in his private life doesn’t bode well for a life in the White House — it’s something, she feels, that Americans ought to know about before they head to the polls.
 It doesn’t do Hart any favors that he essentially aligns himself with Trump, in that neither one of them wanted the press to be allowed within 100 yards of their private lives.
 The only difference there is that Hart refused to lie about it, either to his wife or his constituents.

 Of course, the question of whether or not Hart’s affairs should be relevant is rendered moot by the fact that they are, or have been made to be.
 Perhaps even our most storied journalistic institutions have been guilty of giving readers what they want at the expense of focusing them on what they need to know.
 When this limp but well-intentioned comedy comes to its sad conclusion, there’s no doubt that politics have gone tabloid.
 The great tragedy of “The Front Runner” is that now — in a discourse ruled by Russian interference, child imprisonment, and the flares of White Nationalism — we’d give anything for them to go tabloid again.

-“The Front Runner” premiered at the 2018 Telluride Film Festival.
-Columbia Pictures will release it in theaters on November 7.
+Columbia Pictures will release “The Front Runner” in theaters on Wednesday, November 7.